-Brian S Collier is currently senior advisor to the American Indian Catholic Schools Network (AICSN) and faculty for the Institute for Educational Initiatives with the Education, Schooling, and Society supplementary minor, and a former member of the graduate student faculty with the Alliance for Catholic Education (ACE) at at the University of Notre Dame.
+Brian S Collier is a faculty member for the Institute for Educational Initiatives with the Education, Schooling, and Society supplementary minor, and a former member of the graduate student faculty with the Alliance for Catholic Education (ACE) at at the University of Notre Dame.
 Prior to coming to work for ACE, Collier was an assistant professor of history at Northern Arizona University.
 Collier's academic work focuses on Native Education, an interest that started when he was a teacher and dorm parent at St. Catherine Indian School in Santa Fe, New Mexico.
 Collier has published on Catholic Native American Schools, education, and on American Indian Running (including a piece about Steve Gachupin and Jemez Pueblo), Native people at Notre Dame, American history, and sports history tpoics.
 He is also a founding member and long-time former chair of the Committee on Teaching and Public Education for the Western History Association.

 Collier holds degrees from Loyola University Chicago (B.A.
 History with an emphasis in Women's studies, Philosophy, and Theology), Colorado State University (M.A.
 History with an emphasis in literature of the American West and Environmental History), and Arizona State University (Ph.D. with an emphasis in American Indian History, the American West, Gender History, and Education).
 Collier regularly teaches undergraduate courses on the History of Education in America, American Indian History, American Indian Education, and a new course entitled: God, Country, and Notre Dame - The Story of America told through one Catholic University.
 Collier taught graduate courses with the Alliance for Catholic Education for a dozen years that included: Curriculum and Instruction, Active Teaching Methods, Assessment, Educational Psychology, and a History of Education course that is inclusive of race, class, and gender dynamics in schools.